RusFortunat/alternative-ML-lib-C2plus/README.md

 Once the class and its methods are written:

-1. Test the data structure and its methods for regression tasks
+1. Test the data structure and its methods for regression tasks -- done!
 2. Test the data structure and its methods for classification tasks
 3. Test the data structure and its methods for "gymnasium" Reinforcement Learning tasks